osg-htc/user-documentation/documentation/support_and_training/training/osgusertraining.md

 OSG User Training (regular/monthly)
 ====================================

-All User Training sessions are offered on **Tuesdays from 2:30-4pm ET (11:30am - 1pm PT)**.
-New User Training is offered monthly, generally on the first Tuesday of the month, and training on various additional topics happens on the third Tuesday of the month.
+All User Training sessions are offered on **Tuesdays from 2:30-4pm ET (11:30am - 1pm PT)**, on the third Tuesday of the month.

 **Registration opens a month before the training date.
 You can register for all of our trainings via setmore:**

 <font size="20">[Register Here](https://osgfacilitation.setmore.com/bookclass)</font>

-## Fall 2023 Training Schedule
+## Spring 2024 Training Schedule

+* Tuesday, January 16 - OSPool Basics: Get Running on the OSPool
+* Tuesday, February 20 - Learn About the PATh Facility
+* Tuesday, March 19 - GPUs and the OSPool: Best Practices
+* Tuesday, April 16 - Principles of Distributed High Throughput Computing
-* Tuesday, September 19: Requesting GPUs and Other Specific Resources on the OSPool
+* Tuesday, May 21 - OSPool Basics: Get Running on the OSPool
-* Tuesday, October 17: DAGMan: HTCondor's Workflow Manager
-* Tuesday, November 28th: Running Long Jobs with Self-Checkpointing
+* Tuesday, June 18 - Move Your Data With Pelican

 For a calendar version of these events see: